 17. CMWSSB takes on the water supply scheme for the expanded area in a phased manner.
-Out of the 42 added areas of Chennai City, water supply scheme has been completed in Thiruvottiyur, Kathivakkam, Ambattur, Maduravoyal, Valasaravakkam, Porur, Alandur, Meenambakkam and Injambkkam.
-In the 27 added areas, water supply schemes are under progress.
+Out of the 42 added areas of Chennai City, water supply scheme has been completed in 13 added areas viz., Thiruvottiyur, Kathivakkam, Ambattur, Maduravoyal, Valasaravakkam, Porur, Alandur, Meenambakkam, Injambkkam, Nandambakkam, Nolambur, Karambakkam and Puzhuthivakkam.
+In the 23 added areas, water supply schemes are under progress.
 For the remaining 6 added areas namely Mathur, Madipakkam, Jalladampettai, Neelankarai, Uthandi and Semmancheri, DPR has been prepared.
-For these 6, it is proposed to takeup the work in Mathur, Madipakkam, Jalladianpetai and Uthandi under AMRUT/ ADB financial assistance.
+Out of these 6, water supply project is being implemented at Mathur, Madipakkam, Jalladampettai and Uthandi under AMRUT/ ADB financial assistance.

-18. Water demand for the four sub project areas is at 25.68 MLD for the intermediate year and 36.47 MLD for the ultimate year.
-The existing Minjur and Nemmeli desalination plants will be utilized to meet aforementioned demand, as the two plants have sufficient capacity to meet the ultimate demand of subproject areas.

-19. CMWSSB is the agency responsible for providing water supply and sewerage schemes in the Chennai Metropolitan Area.
+- 18. Water demand for the four sub project areas is at 25.68 MLD for the intermediate year and 36.47 MLD for the ultimate year.
+The existing Minjur and Nemmeli desalination plants are utilized to meet aforementioned demand, as the two plants have sufficient capacity to meet the ultimate demand of subproject areas. - 19.
+CMWSSB is the agency responsible for providing water supply and sewerage schemes in the Chennai Metropolitan Area.
 CMWSSB is also the implementation agency for this subproject.
 Detailed project report for the proposed water supply scheme has been prepared by CMWSSB.